NGOCDO2425/NGOCDO2425/README.md

--Information System and Data Analysis Student -Currently studying data science at San Jose City College, focusing on data analysis and machine learning -Transferring to the Information Systems and Data Analysis program at San Jose State University in 2025
+-Information System and Data Analysis Student -Currently studying data science at San Jose City College, focusing on data analysis and machine learning -Transferring to the Information Systems and Data Analysis program at San Jose State University in 2025 -Looking for a chance to work in the fields of data analysis, machine learning, and web development.

 ## Completed Projects:
 - Omdena San Jose, CA - Health Index Project
-- Learned SQL, Statistics, and Unix/Linux at San Jose City College
+- Learned SQL, Tableau, Statistics, and Unix/Linux at San Jose City College
 - Self-taught Python

 ### Current Projects: